 Figure 8: Retrieval results for a palmette leaf appearing on opposite sides of the same vessel.
-Glyphs above the first seven result items indicate front or back view of the depicted vessel.

 Figure 9: Retrieval results for a depiction of Eros as query over a search space segmented with the EGBIS technique (top row) and a search space segmented with morphological operations.
-A blue highlight indicates the presence of a motif depicting a winged figure.
+A red frame around an item indicates the presence of a motif depicting a winged figure.